 Immersion pulmonary edema

-Drugs (prescribed, recreational, and some over-the-counter) and alcohol may have unanticipated, dangerous effects at depth, as can various medical conditions (see Medical Conditions That May Preclude Diving Medical Conditions That May Preclude Diving ).
+Drugs (prescribed, illicit, and some over-the-counter) and alcohol may have unanticipated, dangerous effects at depth, as can various medical conditions (see Medical Conditions That May Preclude Diving Medical Conditions That May Preclude Diving ).

 Impaired thinking or drowsiness